 Rx Only.
 For the safe and proper use of the TriNav device, refer to the Instructions for Use.

-Intended Use: The TriNav Infusion System is intended for use in angiographic procedures.
+Indications for Use: The TriNav Infusion System is intended for use in angiographic procedures.
 It delivers radiopaque media and therapeutic agents to selected sites in the peripheral vascular system.19

 Contraindications: TriNav is not intended for use in the vasculature of the central nervous system (including the neurovasculature) or central circulatory system (including the coronary vasculature).19